click here for the companion R script for this lecture.

 Definition: conjugate prior

-A conjugate prior is a distribution for a parameter that matches the data-generating model: that is, the prior has the same general form as the likelihood function.
-An important consequence of this is that prior and the posterior distribution can be represented with the same probability distribution (e.g., gamma, beta, normal).
-We will come back to this!
+A conjugate prior is a probability distribution for a parameter that takes the same form as the data-generating model.
+An important consequence of this is that prior and the posterior distribution can be represented with the same family of probability distributions (e.g., the prior and the posterior are both beta distributions).

 Worked example

 Let’s work through an example.
-Take the same frog-call survey we have imagined before (a simple problem with binomial data).
-Recall that a particular site is occupied.
-After visiting the site 10 times, we detected the frog (heard its call) 3 times out of 10 total visits.
-We are interested in determining the detection probability.
+Take the same frog-call survey we have worked with before (a simple problem with binomial data): after visiting an occupied pond 10 times, we detected the frog (heard its call) 3 times out of 10 total visits (N=10, k=3).
+We are interested in estimating the detection probability.

-We know the likelihood of the data across parameter space.
-So now we have both a prior distribution for our parameter of interest, as well as a likelihood surface.
+So now we have both a prior distribution for our parameter of interest (uniform from 0 to 1), as well as a likelihood surface (evaluating \(\mathcal{L}(p)\) from p = 0 to 1).

 # frog call example: --------------